JOTE 3 MATERIAL ACCOUNTING POLICIES

 iii.
 Depreciation

 Depreciation on property, plant and equipment (other than for those class of assets specifically mentioned below) is calculated on a straight-line basis as per the useful lives prescribed and in the manner laid down under Schedule II to the Companies Act, 2013 and additions and deletions are restricted to the period of use.
 If the Management's estimate of the useful life of a property, plant and equipment is different than that envisaged in the aforesaid Schedule, depreciation is provided based on the Management's estimate of the useful life.
-Pursuant to this policy, depreciation on the following class of property, plant and equipment has been provided at the rates based on the following useful lives of property, plant and equipment as estimated by Management which is different from the useful life prescribed under Schedule II of the Companies Act, 2013:
+Pursuant to this policy, depreciation on the following class of property, plant and equipment has been provided at the rates based on the following useful lives of property, plant and equipment as estimated by Management which is different from the useful life prescribed under Schedule II of the Companies Act, 2013: *For these class of assets, the Management believes, based on technical evaluation carried out by them internally, that the useful life as given above best represent the period over which the Management expects to use these assets.
+Hence, the useful life for these assets is different from the useful life as in Schedule II of the Act.

 Intangible assets are amortised over their estimated useful life on a straight-line basis as follows:

 An intangible asset is de-recognised on disposal, or when no future economic benefits are expected from use.
-Gains or losses arising from de-recognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in 'other income' of consolidated statement of profit and loss when the asset is derecognised.
+Gains or losses arising from de¬ recognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in 'other income’ of consolidated statement of profit and loss when the asset is derecognised.

 On transition to Ind AS, the Company had elected to continue with the carrying value of all Intangible assets measured as per the previous GAAP and use that carrying value as the deemed cost of Intangible assets.

-Amortisation method, useful lives and residual values are reviewed at the end of each financial year and adjusted if appropriate.
+Amortisation method, useful lives and residual values are reviewed at the end of each financial year and adjusted if appropriate."

 (c) Biological assets

-Biological assets i.e. living animals, are measured at fair value less cost to sell.
-Costs to sell include the minimal transportation charges for transporting the cattle to the market but excludes finance costs and income taxes.
+costs and income taxes.
 Changes in fair value of livestock are recognised in the statement of profit and loss.
 Costs such as vaccination, fodder and other expenses are expensed as incurred.
-The animals reared from conception (calf) and heifers are classified as 'immatured biological assets' until the animals become productive.
-ALL the productive animals are classified as "matured biological assets".
+The animals reared from conception (calf) and heifers are classified as 'immatured biological assets’ until the animals become productive.
+All the productive animals are classified as "matured biological assets".

 (d) Impairment